Patric Jannasch received his Ph. D. degree

 membranes are crucial components of solid-state electrochemical devices

-such as fuel cells and enable water purification technologies such as
+such as fuel cells and flow batteries, and enable water purification technologies such as

 reverse osmosis and nanofiltration.

-modification techniques to prepare our polymers, and then use
+modification methods to prepare our polymers, and then use

-structure and properties of the materials and membranes.
+mechanical and transport properties of the materials and membranes.